Aditi-dev07/Cisco_DataScience_Projects/Data Storytelling/The Cicadas are Coming/README.md

 * Align external real-world events with data trends
 * Detect and interpret cyclical temporal patterns
 * Use data to explain how public attention behaves over time

-It highlights strong analytical intuition and the ability to turn unusual natural phenomena into clear, interpretable insights using data.
 ---